rubrikinc/rubrik-content-pack-for-vrealize-loginsight/docs/quick-start.md

 # Rubrik Content Pack for vRealize Log Insight

+## Pre-requisites

+This content pack has been tested with Rubrik CDM 5.0 and was created vRealize Log Insight version 4.3.

 ## Installation

 The Rubrik Content Pack for vRealize Log Insight can be installed through the following steps: